brendan-27/ExternalMemoryModif/README.md

-# ExternalCSGO
+# External Memory Modification

-external imgui csgo cheat
-for education purposes only
+external program to modify the memory of CSGO for education purposes only